 Car accident lawsuits in Texas are used to help victims get their lives back after they’ve been hurt.
-The Julie Johnson Law Office has over 25 years of experience fighting for the rights of car accident victims.
+The Law Office of Julie Johnson has over 25 years of experience fighting for the rights of car accident victims.
 Insurance companies don’t usually go out of their way to treat victims fairly when it comes to paying medical expenses, time missed from work, and for the damage to the vehicle.
 Settlement offers are often unfair, and victims are left with very little choice other than to file a car accident lawsuit.

 However, not all car accident lawsuits are successful.
 To win a car accident lawsuit in Texas, the facts involved in the case must meet fulfil certain elements related to a specific legal concept, negligence.
 In this post, you’re going to learn more about the elements for negligence.
-If you can recognize them in the facts surrounding your car accident, call The Julie Johnson Law Office at 214-290-8001.
+If you can recognize them in the facts surrounding your car accident, call The Law Office of Julie Johnson at 214-290-8001.
 We’re available 24 hours a day.
 The first consultation is confidential and free.

 Negligence is the legal concept on which Texas car accident lawsuits are based.
 At its basic level, it means that someone acted in a way that caused another person to suffer from some type of loss.
 With a car accident, the loss could be a physical injury, medical bills, lost wages, temporary or permanent disability, the need for on-going medical care, damage to the vehicle, and pain and suffering.